keithagroves/agent-to-service/README.md

 ### Tasks

-Tasks are fundamental units of work within a capability.
-They can involve making requests, evaluating conditions, composing prompts, or invoking other capabilities.
+Tasks are the atomic units of work.
+A single capability can have multiple tasks, such as requesting data from an API, running an agent decision, or performing conditional checks.

 **Example Task:**